jungomi/xxhash-wasm/README.md

 `seed` is a `u32` and any number greater than the maximum (`0xffffffff`) is wrapped, which means that `0xffffffff + 1 = 0`.

-Returns a string of the hash in hexadecimal.
+Returns a string of the hash in hexadecimal, zero padded.

+`h32String(input: string, [seed: u32]): number`

+Same as `h32`, but returning a `number`.
+This avoids the overhead of the string formatting of the result.

 `h32Raw(input: Uint8Array, [seed: u32]): number`

-Same as `h32` but with a Uint8Array as input instead of a string and returns the hash as a number.
+Same as `h32` but with a `Uint8Array` as input instead of a `string` and returns the hash as a `number`.

 `create32([seed: number]): Hash<number>`